aidensacharski/GitHubProxy/README.md

 Proxy access to github.com for computers in restricted network environment.

 ## Prerequisites
-* You hava your own domain where multiple subdomains can be added.
+* You have your own domain where multiple subdomains can be added.
-* Your server hava port 80 and 443 available and can be access from the Internet.
+* Your server have port 80 and 443 available and can be access from the Internet.

 ## Installation Steps